davidjwp/Docs-Misc/Born2beroot/Born2beroot.md

 cron is a command line utility job scheduler which manages background tasks.

-crontab files are files executed in timed intervals, you can create one to give the scheduled output asked.
+crontab files are used to schedule execution of programs.

 this is that script, if you want to know what each command does go [HERE](#script-info):